COSSAS/SOARCA/docs/content/en/docs/contribution-guidelines/_index.md

 If you've just spotted something you'd like to change while using the docs, Docsy has a shortcut for you:

-1. Click **Edit this page** in the top right hand corner of the page.
+1. Click **Edit this page** in the top right-hand corner of the page.
-1. If you don't already have an up to date fork of the project repo, you are prompted to get one - click **Fork this repository and propose changes** or **Update your Fork** to get an up to date version of the project to edit.
+1. If you don't already have an up-to-date fork of the project repo, you are prompted to get one - click **Fork this repository and propose changes** or **Update your Fork** to get an up-to-date version of the project to edit.
 The appropriate page in your fork is displayed in edit mode.

 ## License